 This week, we discuss how Strava live segments can “hack” your interval performance by increasing motivation, positive reinforcement, and therefore your power output.
-Strava-Vals is going as hard as you can like an interval but using the live Strava segment for motivation.
+A Strava-Val is going as hard as you can like an interval but using the live Strava segment for motivation.
+Knowing in real time if you are ahead or behind your PR is good for 10-20 more watts of motivation.
 Kind of like a group ride of one.
 You can do VO2 Max intervals, anaerobic intervals, climbing intervals, breakaway intervals, time trial intervals and of course sweet spot intervals with this style of training.
 The choices are endless and at this time of the year, mid-summer, variety is the spice of life and being motivated to go hard is more than half the battle to staying sharp.

 Or choose any segment that motivates you!

 We recommend Strava-Vals at the point in the season when we think you do not need to do 2 sets of 3 x 3 minutes on 3 minutes off with a 6 minute set break between 265 – 305 watts.
 All you need to do is sharpen the sword with 2 or 3 really REALLY hard similar length efforts.